-Easy Best Recipe for Sliders with Hawaiian Rolls
+Easy Best Recipe for Burger Sliders with Hawaiian Rolls

 How to Make Sliders Burgers

 This is the easy way of how to make sliders burgers.
 In making this recipe for slider hamburgers, we use Kings Hawaiian Rolls.
-It follows the original procedure that made slider so popular in the early years.
+It follows the original procedure that made sliders so popular in the early years.
 In a nutshell, you make the hamburger patties thin and small to fit a dinner roll bun.
-They are cooked in a skillet or frying pan.
-In another frying pan, you cook some diced onions.
+They are cooked in a skillet or frying pan on top of some diced onions in butter.
 You put the cooked burgers and onions, along with a dill pickle slice (optional) on the little bun.
 Most people will stop and eat at this time but, you won’t get the true sliders flavor until you do one more key step.

 Burger Sliders in oven

-The traditional way was to also include a dill pickle slice in each slider.
+The traditional way was to also include a dill pickle slice in each slider when they go into the oven.
 It does give it a different set of flavors, which is good for some but others don’t like pickles so, I left it out of the recipe.